Thinkers360

 Australia, Australia

-Terryel Hu is an advisor on organizational performance and decision-making.
-He has designed and delivered capability-led strategies for companies, universities, and governments, reaching more than 100,000 employees and driving double-digit performance improvements.
-Terryel has also taught at universities and institutions in Australia and the US, bridging academic research with industry.
-He holds a PhD specializing in Strategy and Organizational Behavior.
+Terryel Hu is an advisor on workforce and organizational transformation.
+He has designed programs for companies, universities, and governments, reaching more than 100,000 employees and driving double-digit performance improvements.
+Terryel has also taught at universities in Australia and the US, bridging academic research with industry.

 Travels From: Australia